 You will need a valid email address to vote and you will need to confirm this email address for your votes to be valid.
 You can vote in as many or as few categories as you like but can only vote for one cheese, producer or retailer within each category.
 The organisers reserve the right to disqualify votes if they have reasonable grounds to suspect that fraudulent, excessive or suspicious patterns of voting have occurred or consider there has been any attempt to rig the voting.

 Yes you can subject to the conditions laid out in the above question – 'How many times can I vote?'.

 Those with the most votes in each category will go into the finals which will be announced mid-September.
 Tastings of the finalists' cheeses will be carried out by the specialist panel of judges and the organisers.
-The finalists will be invited to the awards ceremony in London by the end of October 2016, where the overall winners of each category will be announced.
+The finalists will be invited to the awards ceremony in London on 11 October 2017, where the overall winners of each category will be announced.

 The organisers will issue a press release with details of the finalists in each category and a further release will name the winners.
 The finalists, winners and runners up will also be announced on this website.